Who are Unitarians?

 Our services are held at 10:30 on Sunday mornings and last approximately one hour.
 You may recognize some aspects of our service, as we draw on Christian tradition while integrating this with other spiritual and humanist forms.
 We open with the lighting of our chalice, a symbol of our Unitarian Universalist faith, sing hymns and hear readings.
 Our minister, Rev. Jessica Rodela, or a guest speaker, delivers a message to uplift, inspire, and encourage.
 A tradition cherished by this congregation is our Candles of Hope, where anyone may go forward and light a candle to commemorate a joy or sorrow in their life.
 We would be honoured if you joined us for coffee and tea in our fellowship hall afterwards.

-What can I expect on a Sunday morning at Grand River Unitarian Congregation?
+View our Newcomer Orientation video to see what you can I expect on a Sunday morning at Grand River Unitarian Congregation.

 What should I wear?